 Tag Setting

-Set up Tag Setting to link widget to Sollae device.
+Set up Tag Setting to link the widget to Sollae device.
 Only available for AI, DI, DO widgets, and Button, not for the Basic items.

 As in the Dashboard page, a device is represented by multiple widgets that allow you to monitor and control each port of the device.
 Similar to that, in Sollae Studio, a widget can be used to control and monitor the port.
 A required step is to add a widget item and tag it with a port in a Sollae device.
 By setting up this, you will be able to control and monitor the device in real-time.